MicrosoftDocs/globalization/globalization/testing/the-world-ready-approach-to-testing.md

 See [Localization testing](localization-testing.md).

-Testing is not the only area that benefits from a global-ready application.
+Testing isn't the only area that benefits from a global-ready application.
 The entire localization process in general becomes less complex and requires fewer resources.

 The following list is just a few examples of how the localization process becomes more efficient: